nickav/pinkprint/README.md

 ### Hooks

-If you want to add your own custom behavior, you can hook into pinkprint to add your own behavior.
-Simply export whatever hooks from your template's `hooks.js`.
+If you want to add your own custom behavior, pinkprint exposes a few lifecycle methods.
+Simply export the hooks from your template's `hooks.js`.

 The following hooks are available: